pwilthew/Practical-Cybersecurity/NetworkForensics/README.md

 ![arpspoof](images/arpspoof.png)

-As a MITM, the attacker saw packet number 3175 and was able to see someone's authentication credentials:
+As a MITM, the attacker intercepted the following packet and was able to see someone's authentication credentials:
 ![creds](images/creds.png)

 ```